Safe-RL-Team/Adaptive-Reward-Penalty-in-Safe-Reinforcement-Learning/_posts/2023-01-31-Adaptive-Reward-Penalty-in-Safe-Reinforcement-Learning.md

 ### Theoretical assumptions vs. empirical results

-We had to select higher values for the Lagrangian multiplier than what were used in the original paper.
+We had to select higher values for the Lagrangian multiplier than were used in the original paper.
 In the paper, a $$\lambda$$ value of 0.1 is already very high as it leads to a reward of $$-0.4$$ and torque of $$0.1387$$, whereas in our case a $$\lambda$$ value of $$1.0$$ leads to a reward of about $$1 500$$ with an average torque of $$0.39$$. \\
-This affected the reward shaping process but also meant we had to increase the Lagrangian's respective learning rate when training it as a parameter to grow quicker.
+This affected the reward shaping process but also meant we had to increase the Lagrangian's respective learning rate so it can grow quicker when training it as a parameter.
 As a result, $$lr_{\lambda}$$ becomes larger than $$lr_{\pi}$$, which __ignores one of the assumptions made in the paper__, yet leads to coherent results.

 A possible reason for the slower and weaker impact of the constraint could be attributed to the clipping of the trust region.
 This technique ensures that the policy does not change too much between updates and prevents it from landing in a bad local minimum that it can not escape.
 This is done by clipping the policy update to a specific range.
-Therefore, even with "high" values of lambda w.r.t. the original paper, the policy will not change significantly to conform to the constraint.
+Therefore, even with "high" values of lambda w.r.t. the original paper, the policy will not change significantly with each update to conform to the constraint.

 Not only did we have to select a higher learning rate for the Lagrangian, but we also did not include different learning rates for the policy and the value function, __ignoring the three times scales approach__ proposed in the original paper.
-Additionally, in the original paper the RCPPO algorithm updated their networks (actor and critic) after each episode.
+Additionally, in the original paper, the RCPPO algorithm updated their networks (actor and critic) after each episode.
 In our implementation, we need to fill the rollout buffer with potentially multiple episodes, thus reducing the frequency of network parameters and Lagrangian updates.
-Nevertheless, the PPO algorithm implements a parameter update loop of n epochs after each rollout, which to a degree counteracts the discussed lower update frequency of all parameters.
+Nevertheless, the PPO algorithm implements a parameter update loop of $$N$$ epochs after each rollout, which to a degree, counteracts the discussed lower update frequency of all parameters.

 ### Conclusion